janniklaskeck/livestreamer_twitch_gui/README.md

 The .exe file is packed with Launch4j (http://launch4j.sourceforge.net/) but you still need Java!
 Currently only works under Windows

+If you need language support for languages like russian or grecian and you want to use the .jar file you will probably need to append the command line parameter -Dfile.encoding="UTF-8" e.g. "java -Dfile.encoding="UTF-8" -jar livestreamergui.jar"

 #Preview
 <br>
 <img width="auto" height="auto" src="https://github.com/westerwave/livestreamer_twitch_gui/blob/master/preview.png"></img>